elastic/kibana/src/plugins/kibana_utils/docs/state_sync/empty_or_incomplete_incoming_state.md

 # Handling empty or incomplete incoming state

 Users have direct access to storages where we sync our state to.
-For example, URL.
-User can manually change the URL and remove or corrupt important data which we expect to be there.
+For example, in the URL, a user can manually change the URL and remove or corrupt important data which we expect to be there.
-Or users may programmatically generate URLs to Kibana and these URLs could have mistakes which application can't handle.
+URLs may also be programmatically generated, increasing the risk for mistakes which application can't handle.

-`syncState` utility doesn't do any handling for such edge cases and passes whatever received from storage to state container as is.
+`syncState` doesn't handle such edge cases passing input from storage to the state container as is.
-So it is up to application to decide, how to handle such scenarios.
-Consider the example:
+It is up to the application to handle such scenarios.

+Consider the following example:

 ```ts
 // window.location.href is "/#?_a=(count:0)"